telerik/kendo-ui-builder/docs/managing-apps/migration.md

 # Migration

-Migration is the process of matching the versions of the application metadata and of the metadata that are supported by the Builder.
+Migration is the process of updating application metadata to the latest format supported by Kendo UI Builder.

+For example, let us say a new `placeholder` property of DataPicker component is introduced in the latest release.

 For example, if your project uses the DataPicker component and it introduces a new `placeholder` property in its latest release, the Builder will compare and update the current metadata by adding the new property to the metadata of the application upon migration.